Inseparable local uniformization: Introduction

-The aim of this paper is to prove that an integral algebraic variety over a field can be desingularized locally along a valuation by a purely inseparable alteration.
-An equivalent reformulation of this result is that any integral algebraic variety $X$ can be {\em covered} by integral regular $X$-schemes $Y_1\.
+The main goal of this paper is to prove that an integral algebraic variety over a field can be desingularized locally along a valuation by a purely inseparable alteration.
+In view of analogies with (resp. weak) local uniformization due to Zariski (resp.
+Gabber) it is natural to call this result inseparable local uniformization of valuations on varieties.
+An equivalent reformulation of our main result is that any integral algebraic variety $X$ can be {\em covered} by integral regular $X$-schemes $Y_1\.
 Y_m$ such that each morphism $Y_i\to X$ is dominant, of finite type and the extensions $k(Y_i)/k(X)$ of the fields of rational functions are finite and purely inseparable.
-As for the definition of the covering, we prefer the following ad hoc definition: $\sqcup_{i=1}^m Y_i\to X$ as above is a covering if any valuation on $k(X)$ with center on $X$ lifts to a valuation on some $k(Y_i)$ with center on $Y_i$.
+As for the definition of the covering, we prefer the following ad hoc definition: $\coprod_{i=1}^m Y_i\to X$ as above is a covering if any valuation on $k(X)$ with center on $X$ lifts to a valuation on some $k(Y_i)$ with center on $Y_i$.

+To achieve our main goal, we will study inseparable local uniformization of certain points on Berkovich analytic spaces and of certain valuations on curves over valuation rings.
+These are secondary goals of the paper, and, in order to bound the length of the paper, we prefer not to explore them beyond what is needed for the proof of the main result.
+It seems that these questions are worth a deeper study in a separate paper.
+For example, it is an interesting question if analogous results hold for other classes of analytic points.

+Finally, one more secondary goal of the paper is to enrich the classical techniques of desingularization theory with new tools.
+Probably, the main novelty is the use of Berkovich analytic geometry, which plays a critical role in our proof.
+In addition, we make heavy use of non-noetherian schemes (related to valuation rings) and the approximation theory (or the theory of projective limits) from \cite[$\rm IV_3$, \S8]{ega}.
+The former theory has just started to find applications to algebraic geometry (see \cite{temst}, \cite{Ked1} and \cite{Ked2}), while the latter is relatively common in general algebraic geometry but seems to be a new tool in desingularization theory.